ahemaid/KGraphX/README.md

 ```
 docker build .  -t ahemid/kgraphx
 ```
-2. Next, create the kgraphx docker container using the following command:
+2. Next, create the KGraphX docker container using the following command:
 ```
 docker run -d -p 8000:8000 -p 3030:3030 ahemid/kgraphx
 ```
-3. Then, KGraphX GUI is accessible at http://localhost:8000/ and Fuseki server is running at http://localhost:3030/
+3. Then, KGraphX GUI is accessible at http://localhost:8000/ and the Fuseki server is running at http://localhost:3030/

 ## License
 Copyright © 2023 Fraunhofer.
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) for details.

 ## Contributing
-You are very welcome to contribute to this project when you find a bug, want to suggest an improvement, or have an idea for a useful feature.
+You are very welcome to contribute to this project when you find a bug, want to suggest an improvement, or have an idea for a helpful feature.
 Please find a set of guidelines at the [CONTRIBUTING.md](https://github.com/ahemaid/KGraphX/blob/main/CONTRIBUTING.md) and the [CODE_OF_CONDUCT.md](https://github.com/ahemaid/KGraphX/blob/main/CODE_OF_CONDUCT.md).